microsoft/FeatureBroker/README.md

 In this particular section we create the `FeatureBroker` *and* associate it with a model in the first step.
-The inputs and outputs are bound, fed, and consumed in all the same function so it is simplest to do things that way, but in other scenarios it is often common to create a feature broker without any model at all, bind inputs to that, and then later on the actual inferencing component `.Fork`s another feature broker as a "child" of that feature broker, and binds an input.
+The inputs and outputs are bound, fed, and consumed in all the same function so it is simplest to do things that way.

+In other scenarios, especially when multiple models are being used for inference, it is often common to create a feature broker without any model at all, bind inputs to that, and then later on the actual inferencing component `.Fork`s another feature broker as a "child" of that feature broker, and binds an input.
 But in this simple example we are simply doing everything all at once.

 Note again the usage of `tl::expected` for both the input and output pipe bindings, since bindings can fail due to a variety of factors.
 (But in this